Résumé Writing

 Business Hours and Communications

-I conduct all consultations and communications by phone or email.
+I conduct all consultations and communications by email.
 There is never a need to travel to my office, making the entire process easy and convenient for you.
-Sometimes all of the required communications can take place using just email through the use of questionnaires and forms.
-However, I often like to schedule a phone conversation, even if only brief, while preparing the résumé.
-I find that sometimes there's no replacement for a bit of conversation about your background and future career goals when preparing a resume.
+Usually all of the required communications can take place using just email through the use of a detailed questionnaires and other email exchanges.
+However, I may schedule a phone conversation, even if only brief, while preparing the résumé.
+In certain instances there's no replacement for a bit of conversation about your background and future career goals when preparing a resume.
+And if you opt to answer all of my questions directly rather than by filling out my questionnaire, then at least one phone call is required.

 Presently, I am a senior manager in a large corporation and conduct my résumé business during evenings and weekends.
 This has proven to be a desired schedule for most clients because it doesn't conflict with the typical daytime work schedule.
+Since the vast majority of my clients communicate with me entirely through email, business hours don't matter much anyway.
 Many clients also feel that my daytime position as a corporate manager adds to my skills because I am up-to-date on current hiring practices.

 [back to top]